-We draw your attention to note 2 to these financial statements, which states that the company is aware of the significant execution risk of its turnaround and growth plan.
-This, along with other matters as described in note 2, indicates the existence of a material uncertainty which may cast significant doubt about the ability of the company to continue as a going concern.
-Our opinion is not qualified in respect of this matter.
+We draw your attention to note 2 to these consolidated financial statements, which states that the Group is aware of the significant execution risk of its turnaround and growth plan.
+This, along with other matters as described in note 2, indicates the existence of a material uncertainty which may cast significant doubt about the ability of the Group to continue as a going concern.
+If it is not possible for the Group to continue as a going concern, the consolidated financial statements will need to be prepared on the basis of liquidation values.
+Our opinion is not modified in respect of this matter.